Tennis-Kenin roars back to topple Pegula in all-American clash | Sports-Games

 Kenin, who finished runner-up to Iga Swiatek last year, made a bright start to take a 3-0 lead before unforced errors crept into her game, allowing Pegula to find her rhythm and draw level at 4-4.
 Pegula, whose only WTA title came in 2019, showed incredible court coverage as she broke her opponent for the third time for a 5-4 lead before serving out the opening set.

-Fourth seed Sofia Kenin rallied from a set down to book a place in the French Open last-16 on Saturday, defeating fellow American Jessica Pegula 4-6 6-1 6-4 on Court Suzanne-Lenglen.
-Kenin, who finished runner-up to Iga Swiatek last year, made a bright start to take a 3-0 lead before unforced errors crept into her game, allowing Pegula to find her rhythm and draw level at 4-4.

-Pegula, whose only WTA title came in 2019, showed incredible court coverage as she broke her opponent for the third time for a 5-4 lead before serving out the opening set.
 But Kenin roared back, dropping just one game in the second set and pushing Pegula around the court with pinpoint groundstrokes.
+The two Americans traded early breaks to start the decider, where Kenin's second breakpoint for a 2-1 lead allowed her to take control of the match.

-The 2020 Australian Open champion carried the momentum into the final set as she broke Pegula twice in the opening three games before serving out the final game, booking a spot in the second week of the tournament.
+The 2020 Australian Open champion maintained her composure to save a breakpoint in the sixth game before serving out the final game, booking a spot in the second week of the tournament.
+Kenin is bidding for her third career Grand Slam quarter-final and will meet either 14th seed Elise Mertens or 17th seed Maria Sakkari.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)